Sattva-108/LeatrixPlus-WoTLK-3.3.5/README.md

 - Code from [LeatrixPlusClasssic](https://www.curseforge.com/wow/addons/leatrix-plus-classic)

-## Installation / Updating
+## Installation

+1. [Download](https://github.com/Sattva-108/LeatrixPlus-WoTLK-3.3.5/archive/refs/heads/main.zip) zip via green `"Code"` button on top.
-1. Copy the "Leatrix_Plus" folder within the "LeatrixPlus-WoTLK-3.3.5-main" folder inside the .zip to "\Interface\AddOns\".
+2. Copy the `"Leatrix_Plus"` folder within the "LeatrixPlus-WoTLK-3.3.5-main" folder inside the .zip to `"\Interface\AddOns\"`.
-2. Replace/overwrite any existing files when copying.
+3. Replace/overwrite any existing files when copying.

+## Usage
+`/ltp` - chat command to open configure menu for Leatrix Plus.
-3. Enable the mod(s) by selecting them in the Leatrix Plus menu (/ltp chat command).
+1. Enable the mod(s) by selecting them in the Leatrix Plus menu (`/ltp` command).
+2. Ore use Minimap `green circle` button.
+3. Note that some options will require a reload to take effect.
+You will see the `"Reload"` button glowing if you need to reload, simply click it.
+4. Minimap Button `Click` to open configuration menu
+5. Minimap Button `Shift-Click` to reload user interface

 ## Automation